-You must keep sufficient cleared funds in your account to cover your cheque, direct debit and electronic transactions.
-If you do not, we can dishonour the transaction and charge dishonour fees: see the Fees and Charges and Transaction Limits brochure.
+You must keep sufficient cleared funds in your account to cover your cheque, direct debit and EFT transactions.
+If you do not, we can dishonour the transaction and charge dishonour fees: see the Schedule of Fees, Charges and Transaction Limits brochure.